Yucca faxoniana: Taxonomy

-The species has been called Yucca torreyi – a name given in 1908 by John Shafer.
-The epithet commemorates John Torrey, a 19th-century American botanist who designated this as a new variety in 1859.
-Y. torreyi is now regarded as an illegitimate name; however, sources differ as to the correct name, using either Yucca treculeana Carrière or Y. faxoniana.
+Trelease described the genus Samuela based on two species, Samuela faxoniana (now Yucca faxoniana) and S. carnerosana (now Yucca carnerosana).

+Ayala-Hernandez et al. analyzed genetic data in 2025 and found Y. faxoniana and Y. carnerosana to not only be distinct species, but of different lineages and not closely related to each other.

 Distribution

-Yucca faxoniana is native to the Chihuahuan Desert region of northern Mexico, southern New Mexico, and southwestern Texas.
-Its range is centered around Big Bend National Park in the central Rio Grande valley in the Chihuahuan Desert.
-It is found mainly in the Mexican states of Chihuahua and Coahuila, also in minor locales of Durango and Nuevo León.
-It does not occur in the upper Rio Grande Basin section in central New Mexico, nor the lower third of the Rio Grande Valley towards the Gulf of Mexico.
+Yucca faxoniana is native to the northwestern Chihuahuan Desert region of northern Mexico, southern New Mexico, and Trans-Pecos Texas.
+Its range is centered around Big Bend National Park.
+In Mexico it occurs in eastern Chihuahua and in Coahuila.

 Uses

 Native Americans used the fruit as a food source—raw, roasted, dried, and ground into meals.
 They also used the plant leaves as a fiber in basketry, cloth, mats, ropes, and sandals.
-The roots were used as a red pattern element in Apache baskets.